Connected Children

 One valuable lesson I learned was that I would have to give up my 'adult' agendas and preconceptions of how things were going to go.
 Before I was able to stop working outside the home for awhile, my eldest stayed with his Grammy 3 days a week while I was at work.
 It was the perfect place for him to be; his Grammy loved him and gave him a safe, nurturing place to be.
 My son and she have a snug bond that continues to this day as he is on his way to his 23rd birthday.

-But back to the valuable lesson...which was painfully brought home to me one day when I noticed that he wanted to stay with his Grammy when I came to pick him up.
+But back to the valuable lesson...which was brought home to me one day when I noticed that he wanted to stay with his Grammy when I came to pick him up.
 I couldn't help but notice that her experience as a pre-school teacher gave her a huge repertoire of songs, activities, etc., that were so appealing to him.
 OOOOHHH...so did this mean I better think about cooking together in the kitchen? playing with toys? looking at cracks in the street? learning some kid-friendly songs? listening to Raffi?

 (Check out this youtube video of Raffi singing 'Down by the Bay'!
 Brings back great memories!)